Damsith-LK/Web-Development-with-Python/README.md

 ## Things I have learned and projects I have finished
 - Day 54 📖
-   - Learnt about Python decorators and "@" syntax
+   - Learnt about some cmd commands, Python decorators and "@" syntax
    - Ran my first Flask server